 This class will also lay the groundwork for how to handle those “I have something better to do” moments.
 Rather than resorting to a leash pop, we will discuss the alternatives which will effectively get you to your goal - sustained focus - without the need for physical compulsion.
 Part two (available for self study only) of this class will consider this issue much more extensively and in depth.

-While all of the examples and Gold spots will be obedience or rally specific, this class is designed to be valuable for competitors in all sports, from agility to freestyle to obedience and rally!
+While all of the examples will be obedience or rally specific, this class is designed to be valuable for competitors in all sports, from agility to freestyle to obedience and rally!

 Watch our short promotional video for this class!

 Here's a compilation video submitted by a student that struggled with impulse control; watch her young lab progress over the course of class!:

 Lesson #4: Generalizing Engagement

 Lesson #5.5: Engagement with Work